daisysendermoon/historic-weather-app/README.md

 java -jar historic-weather-0.0.1-SNAPSHOT.jar

-# RUN APPLICATION ON WINDOWS 10:
+# run application on WINDOWS 10:

 I do not have a windows machine, so I cannot say this will work for windows or not.